 If you specify an override endpoint that does not follow the default endpoint format or the VPC endpoint format, the connector cannot parse it for the region.
 In this case corresponding region must be defined in the AwsRegion property.

-For more information about endpoint overrides, see Building the Connection URL on page 18.
+For more information about endpoint overrides, see Building the Connection URL.

 GlueEndpointOverride